Mark Martin (educator)

 Mark Martin MBE is a British Computer Science Teacher, educational technology evangelist and founder of UK Black Tech.
 He was awarded an MBE in the 2019 Birthday Honours.
-In 2018 Martin was awarded the Diversity Champion Award at the London Tech Week TechXLR8 Awards and in 2019 was honoured by the Mayor of London for his efforts to make technology more diverse.
+In 2018 Martin was awarded the Diversity Champion Award at the London Tech Week TechXLR8 Awards and in 2019 was honoured by the Mayor of London for his efforts to increase diversity in technological professions.

 Early life and education

 Martin attended Carshalton College and studied information technology.
 He moved to South Thames College for his General National Vocational Qualification in Information Technology and Computer Maintenance.
 Martin worked with young people in Dulwich and Peckham before joining the teaching profession in 2004.
 Alongside his teaching he worked toward a bachelor's degree at the University of Surrey where he earned a computer science degree in 2005.
 Martin was a trainee teacher at Harris Academy South Norwood.
 His experience at the Harris Academy inspired him to work toward a master's degree in education at London South Bank University.
 Shortly after he graduated Martin joined Phoenix High School, Shepherds Bush, where he introduced a virtual learning environment.
 To encourage young people to engage with the VLE Martin included games and video lessons.